-His work has been seen at Penguin Rep, TheaterWorks Hartford, Delaware Theatre Company, InterAct Theatre Company, Act II Playhouse, Blank Theatre, Idiopathic Ridiculopathy Consortium, Bated Breath Theatre, The Lark, White Pines Productions, Great Plains Theatre Conference, Last Frontier Theatre Conference, New Theatre, Madhouse Theater, Yellow Taxi Productions, City Theater Company, and Theater Catalyst, among others.
+His work has been seen at Penguin Rep, TheaterWorks Hartford, Delaware Theatre Company, InterAct Theatre Company, Passage Theatre, Act II Playhouse, Blank Theatre, Idiopathic Ridiculopathy Consortium, Bated Breath Theatre, The Lark, White Pines Productions, Great Plains Theatre Conference, Last Frontier Theatre Conference, New Theatre, Madhouse Theater, Yellow Taxi Productions, City Theater Company, and Theater Catalyst, among others.

-Robson's plays and monologues are published by Smith and Kraus, Original Works Publishing, and Smith Scripts.
+Robson has been awarded two playwriting fellowships and three grants from the Delaware Division of the Arts.
+His plays and monologues are published by Smith and Kraus, Original Works Publishing, and Smith Scripts.
 He is a member of the Dramatists’ Guild, the Playwrights' Center, and a former playwright-in-residence at Penguin Rep, TheaterWorks Hartford, City Theater Company, and the Lark in New York City.

-He is also the author of more than a dozen books for young adults, including Shakespeare's Globe Theater, The Murder of Emmett Till, and The Black Arts Movement.
+He is also the author of more than a dozen books of non-fiction for young adults, including Shakespeare's Globe Theater, The Murder of Emmett Till, Auschwitz, and The Black Arts Movement.
 He holds an MFA in creative writing from Goddard College, an MS in English Education from St. Joseph's University, and a BA in Communications from Temple University.